LibreCAD/docs/guides/drawing.rst

    On the "Tool Options" tool bar specify an angle of 135, a length of 200 units and the "Snap Point" at the "Start".
    With the "Snap on Endpoints" enabled click close to the end of the line at *absolute coordinate* 600,300.
 Clicking the mouse should result in a line angled up and to the left.
 The line is too long, but can be *trimmed* to suit (see "Modifying Entities" below).

+Which ever of the above methods is used, the result should be:   (Insert image)

-All of the above examples create the oblect by drawing individual lines.
+All of the above examples create the object by drawing individual lines.
 A completely different approach is to start with a rectangle:

 ::